2009 New York State Senate leadership crisis: Appointment of Richard Ravitch as lieutenant governor

-Legality of the appointment

 The New York Constitution prohibits electing a lieutenant governor "except at the time of electing a governor," and provides that the "temporary president of the senate shall perform all the duties of lieutenant governor" in the absence of a lieutenant governor, and that the Speaker of the State Assembly is then next-in-line of succession to the governor's office in case of a vacancy of the temporary presidency of the Senate.
 However, State Assemblyman Michael Gianaris formed an interpretation of the Public Officers Laws that would allow Paterson to fill the vacancy by appointment.
 This interpretation was supported by an analysis by the Brennan Center for Justice at the New York University School of Law.
 It is also supported by good government groups Citizens Union and Common Cause, both of which urged Paterson to make an appointment.

 Attorney General Andrew Cuomo held that Paterson's interpretation was unconstitutional, and that the appointment was not valid.
 Senator Espada announced he would sue to prevent the appointment, and said that this appointment had ruined Paterson's reputation as an impartial mediator of the situation.
 Senator Skelos also expressed his concern with the appointment, stating that "it's illegal, it's unconstitutional", and believed that it would create more chaos and government gridlock.

-Ravitch's swearing-in and legal battle

 Ravitch was initially expected to be sworn in July 9, the day after his appointment, at 11:30 am.
 However, Paterson's administration officials rushed to swear in Ravitch quickly, ahead of the expected legal battles.
-He was sworn in at approximately 8 pm, just 3 hours after his appointment, and the necessary paperwork was shortly filed with the Secretary of State's office.
+He was sworn in at approximately 8 pm on July 8, just 3 hours after his appointment.
+Shortly thereafter, the necessary paperwork was filed with the Secretary of State's office.